UnknownGi/Audio-Signal-Processing-for-Music-Applications/README.md

 ## Application Field

-The application build here will comprise of the following fields
+The application for this field will comprise of the following fields

 - Machine Learning
 - Music Information Retrieval